davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 The new wrinkle in this key is an expiration subpacket on the self signature, which puts a time limit on the certification ([RFC4880-5.2.3.6][]).

 [RFC4880-5.2.3.6]: http://tools.ietf.org/html/rfc4880#section-5.2.3.6

+(Added - 19 Apr 2015) Note that gpg will automatically use the [most recent signing/encryption subkey](http://support.gpgtools.org/discussions/problems/8919-force-subkey-for-signing#19 Jun,%202013%2012:15%20PM) when the master is referenced.
+To force a specific key/subkey, add an
+[exclamation mark](http://www.enricozini.org/2006/tips/gpg-select-subkey/) after the Key ID.

 ## <a name="OtherTools"/>Other Tools